f-droid/fdroid-website/_posts/2018-08-03-twif-15-announcing-f-droid-1-3.md

 #### Community News

-* Do you remember how in [TWIF Week 28](https://f-droid.org/2018/07/12/this-week-in-fdroid-w28.html) we vaguely hinted at the possibility of F-Droid T-shirts?
+* Do you remember how in [TWIF Week 28](https://f-droid.org/2018/07/12/this-week-in-fdroid-w28.html) we vaguely hinted at the possibility of F-Droid **T-shirts**?
 As it happens, the designs are finished, and we can now announce that [HELLOTUX](https://www.hellotux.com/) is shipping some [nice F-Droid wear](https://www.hellotux.com/f-droid).
 Of every item sold, €3 will be donated to F-Droid.

 * [@Grote](https://blog.grobox.de) [writes](https://blog.grobox.de/2018/building-briar-reproducible-and-why-it-matters/) about the process of building [Briar](https://briarproject.org) reproducibly, and why that is important.